NCBI-Hackathons/VirusDiscoveryProject/README.md

 CDS (translate from nt sequence/length)
 Contigs that have an ANI lower than the cutoff are sorted and their indices are provided to the Novel Virus processing pipeline.

-The 'Knowns' portion of the VirusDiscovery pipeline processes data from the guided assembly database to sort for virus-like contigs.
-Specifically, contigs are processed with BLASTN, sorting for an average nucleotide identity ('ANI') of greater than 80% or other defined cutoff.
-For contigs identified as viral, an index entry is generated as below.

 ## Detection of novel contigs and novel viruses